 Theatre and Cinema

 The famous writer and theatre figure Giorgi Eristavi from the 19th century is considered to be the father of modern Georgian theatre.
-Georgian theater, in which outstanding stars were Kote Mardzhanishvili, Sandro Akhmeteli, and Robert Sturua, has had a marked presence in Europe and beyond.
+Georgian theater, in which outstanding stars were Kote Mardzhanishvili, Sandro Akhmeteli, Robert Sturua and many others, has had a marked presence in Europe and beyond.

 There are more than thirty theatres in Georgia.
 In Tbilisi, the most popular are: